aksenov-fx/markdown_chat/Chats/Search.md

  2. Result 2
  Comment

+ Please follow these guidelines when returning results:
- Each result should be a name and comment should be consice.
+ - Each Result should be a name and the comment should be concise.
- If a user chooses Result 1 by responding with "1", for instance - please give a wider description for Result 1.
+ - If a user responds with number - please elaborate on a Result that goes by that number.
- If a user asks a question, please respond in a usual informative manner.
+ - If a user asks a question, please respond in a usual informative manner.
 ```

 <hr class="__AI_plugin_role-user">